isabella232/openpass/OpenPass.IdController.UI/README.md

 +-----------------+
 ```

-To add the app to customer website, customer should include script
+To integrate OpenPass into their website, a partner should include the following script
-`<script src="//openpass.criteo.com/open-pass/widget-app"></script>`and html tag
+`<script src="//openpass.criteo.com/open-pass/widget-app"></script>`and this html tag
 `<wdgt-identification></wdgt-identification>` in any place on the page.

-`wdgt-identification` tag has next attributes:
+`wdgt-identification` tag has the following attributes:
 - session = "authenticated" | "unauthenticated";
 - variant = "dialog" | "in-site";
 - view = "native" | "modal";